 Waikiki Restaurants for Families

 If you are looking for consistently good food in with beachfront views, head to Duke’s Waikiki inside the Outrigger Waikiki Beach Resort.
+This is one of my favorite spots for a Waikiki date night, but don’t be afraid to being the kids either.

 There is a more formal (but it is Hawaii so not really formal) dining room as well as the casual Barefoot Bar area.
 Both are family friendly and both have great fish dishes, burgers, salads, and nachos.
 Definitely make room for a decadent slice of Hula Pie which big enough to share.